More on me at theblaze.com slash Buck Sexton, the Blaze where I'm a host on TV and radio.

 It's easy to make promises that you don't have to keep, that other people will, that future generations will.

-And so even if there's a sort of holding action, even if you had conservatives holding the line on these issues, which I think would be uh being far too charitable to them, uh overall, talking about the Congress.
+And so even if there's a sort of holding action, even if you had conservatives holding the line on these issues, which I think would be being far too charitable to them, overall, talking about the Congress, even if there was a united conservative front in the Congress right now, you could expect that it would be temporary based on what we've seen in the past.

-You know, where's the where's the enduring conservative victory via government action?
+Where's the enduring conservative victory via government action?

 I mean, you could say inaction, but then you're definitely setting yourself up to be disappointed because that's always temporary.